Helius/brushed-esc/README.md

 Speed controller for brushed motor.
+Input signal is standard servo signal from rc receiver.
 I use it for 8520 coreless motor on my plane.

-Arduino nano (Atmega 328P)
+Arduino (Atmega 328P)

 Build: